 Share provenance, invoices, prior appraisals, restoration records, insurance schedules, estate inventory notes, advisor notes, and ownership context when available.

-Ask for fee model, deliverable format, turnaround time, travel terms, rush terms, revision policy, and whether the appraiser has handled comparable Southwest Florida or statewide Florida assignments.
+Ask for fee model, deliverable, turnaround, travel terms, rush terms, revision policy, and similar Southwest Florida or statewide assignment experience.

 How should I find an antique, art, furniture, or personal property appraiser in Naples, Fort Myers, or Sarasota?
-Start with the Naples, Fort Myers, and Sarasota directory filters, then compare Bradenton, Venice, Bonita Springs, Punta Gorda, Tampa Bay, South Florida, and Florida statewide profiles by specialty, fee disclosure, intended-use fit, inspection availability, and whether the assignment needs a local visit, a category specialist, or both.
+Start with the nearest city filter, then compare nearby Gulf Coast and Florida statewide profiles by specialty, fee disclosure, intended-use fit, inspection availability, and whether the assignment needs a local visit, a specialist, or both.

 Should I use a Southwest Florida appraiser or a specialist elsewhere in Florida?
 Use a Southwest Florida appraiser when inspection logistics, estate access, fragile handling, large furniture, storage visits, household inventory, or insurance timing requires local documentation.
-Use a statewide or category specialist when attribution, artist market, maker, period, material, edition history, provenance, or market tier is the central risk.
+Use a specialist when attribution, maker, period, material, provenance, or market tier is the central risk.

 What fee questions should I ask Southwest Florida appraisers?
-Ask whether pricing is hourly, flat, minimum, travel-based, rush-based, research-based, room-count-based, storage-visit-based, or item-count-based; what the written report includes; whether revisions or follow-up are extra; and whether the fee is non-contingent and never tied to value or sale outcome.
+Ask how pricing works, what the written report includes, whether revisions or follow-up are extra, and whether the fee is non-contingent and never tied to value or sale outcome.

 Can one Naples, Fort Myers, or Sarasota appraiser handle antiques, fine art, furniture, and personal property?
 Sometimes.
 A local personal property, art, antiques, furniture, or decorative arts appraiser may fit estate inventory and triage, but higher-value paintings, sculpture, designer furniture, jewelry, rugs, books, silver, textiles, or unusual collectibles may need specialist review or a hybrid appraisal path.